PhysicompBYU/BDLT/README.md

 Interfacing with Berry Data Loggers.

 ##### Terminal
-Run bdlt.py in the command line
+Run bdlt.py in the command line using Python 3

 ##### File decode
 Run 'python3 bdlbin.py <infile> <outfile>' in the command line